fan2/mkdocs/docs/blog/posts/elf/elf-dyn-tour.md

   30:	94000000 	bl	0 <abort>
 ```

 Although, by convention, C and C++ programs “begin” at the `main` function, programs do not actually begin execution here.
 Instead, they begin execution in a small stub of assembly code, traditionally at the symbol called `_start`.
 When linking against the standard C runtime, the `_start` function is usually a small stub of code that passes control to the *libc* helper function `__libc_start_main`.
-This function then prepares the parameters for the program’s `main` function and invokes it.
-The `main` function then runs the program’s core logic, and if main returns to `__libc_start_main`, the return value of `main` is then passed to `exit` to gracefully exit the program.
+This function then prepares the parameters for the program's `main` function and invokes it.
+The `main` function then runs the program's core logic, and if main returns to `__libc_start_main`, the return value of `main` is then passed to `exit` to gracefully exit the program.

 ## gdb debug